Campo Imperatore (Little Tibet)

 Detailed Route Guide

 Campo Imperatore is one of the most unexpected landscapes in Italy.
 At an altitude of 1,400 to 2,100 metres in the heart of the Gran Sasso e Monti della Laga National Park, the plateau stretches for roughly 30 kilometres — a vast, open, treeless highland that could belong to the steppes of Central Asia rather than an hour's drive from Rome.
 The name "Little Tibet" is not an exaggeration: the same quality of light, the same sense of space in every direction, and the same herds of cattle and horses grazing on grasslands that seem to have no edges.
-The nearby Corno Grande, at 2,912 metres, is the highest peak of the Apennines and the only place on the Italian peninsula with a permanent glacier.
+The nearby Corno Grande, at 2,912 metres, is the highest peak of the Apennines; the Calderone ice bodies below the summit are the last perennial ice remnants in the Apennines (no longer a true flowing glacier).

 The route from Assergi — a village near the entrance of the Gran Sasso road tunnel — up to the plateau is the main drive.
 A cable car (funivia) also serves the plateau from the valley, but driving is far more rewarding.
 The Gran Sasso d'Italia ski resort dormitories and the historic Campo Imperatore Observatory (1934) mark the high point of the drive.
 The observatory, still active, was where Mussolini was famously held under arrest in 1943 before his dramatic rescue by German gliders — a history that adds a strange political drama to the austere mountain setting.
 Beyond the observatory, the plateau road continues east towards Castel del Monte, and a short but rewarding detour leads to Rocca Calascio, a 10th-century fortress perched on a rocky spur at 1,460 metres — one of the most photogenic castles in Italy, used as a filming location for the 1985 film Ladyhawke.